-Category Strategy Description Outcome Community and non- commute focused Individualized marketing program Expand carpool/vanpool ride matching system so that it serves as a membership database that can personalize communications with members about individual services, preferences, and needs over time.
+Category Strategy Description Outcome Community Individualized Expand carpool/vanpool ride matching system so that it serves as a Other and non- marketing program membership database that can personalize communications with commute members about individual services, preferences, and needs over focused time.
 Include pilots of marketing campaigns employing behavioral science, such as nudge messaging coinciding with lifestyle changes where people may be receptive to behavioral changes.
-Other Joint marketing campaign between tourism boards and TMAs Develop partnerships between TMAs and visitors' authorities or tourism boards at the local or state level in order to coordinate on marketing campaigns to elevate shuttles, transit, micromobility, and other resources for tourists.
-This could include local guides highlighting non-SOV options and local businesses offering discounts to those who do not drive and park.
-Other Church Europe Street redesign and closures Local Circulation/ Transportation Plan Requirement and Guidance Support jurisdictions in undertaking a comprehensive re- examination/visioning the use of street space beyond specific corridors that cover multimodal improvements and complete streets, slow streets/speed, bus priority/bus infrastructure, and overall network connectivity for access to transit and non-motorized modes.
-Expand Mobility Support implementation of complete streets policies Work with NJDOT to identify opportunities to revise roadway design regulations to streamline and institutionalize construction of complete streets.
-Other Expand or make permanent NJ Slow Streets across member jurisdictions Formalize "Slow Streets" to encourage bicycling/walking; consider key routes to connect to transit hubs.
-Other Car free streets Identify areas that can become car free either seasonally or year- Reduce Increase VMT reduction priority in TIP project criteria round, similar to the program in place in Montreal.
-Increase allocated points for VMT reductions / GHG emission reductions on the TIP prioritization criteria.
-Demand Other 1 Safety- focused policy and investment Automated speed and red-light running detection and enforcement (traffic cameras and detection) Support legislation to legalize automated speed detection and red- light running violations, in order to increase safety for bicyclists and pedestrians and create a fund from fines to be used for bicycle and pedestrian infrastructure improvements.
-Automated speed detection also reduces racial biases in traffic fines.
-Other Expand traffic calming demonstration projects Expand tactical urbanism traffic calming/demonstration projects in high-crash areas.
-Other
+Joint marketing Develop partnerships between TMAs and visitors' authorities or Other campaign between tourism boards at the local or state level in order to coordinate on tourism boards and marketing campaigns to elevate shuttles, transit, micromobility, and TMAs other resources for tourists.
+This could include local guides highlighting non-SOV options and local businesses offering discounts to those who do not drive and park. - · Street Local Circulation/ Support jurisdictions in undertaking a comprehensive re- Expand redesign and Transportation Plan examination/visioning the use of street space beyond specific IVIODIIITY ciosures Requirement and corridors that cover multimodal improvements and complete Guidance overall network connectivity for access to transit and non-motorized modes Support Work with NIDOT to identify opportunities to revise roadway design Other implementation of regulations to streamline and institutionalize construction of complete streets complete streets. policies Expand or make Formalize "Slow Streets" to encourage bicycling/walking; consider Other permanent NJ Slow key routes to connect to transit hubs.
+Streets across member jurisdictions Car free streets Identify areas that can become car free either seasonally or year- Reduce round, similar to the program in place in Montreal.
+Demand Increase VMT Increase allocated points for VMT reductions / GHG emission Other reduction priority in reductions on the TIP prioritization criteria.
+The project criteria Safaty Automated speed and Support logiciation to logalize automated speed detection and rad Other focused policy red-light running Support registration to regarize automated speed detection and red- Uner and detection and nedestrians and create a fund from fines to be used for bicyclists and investment enforcement (traffic nedestrian infrastructure improvements.
+Automated speed cameras and detection also reduces racial biases in traffic fines detection) Expand traffic calming Expand tactical urbanism traffic calming/demonstration projects in Other demonstration high-crash areas. projects ·